ombre-projects/OmbreAndroidWallet/README.md

 You may lose all your Sumo if you use this App.
 Use at own risk ;-)

 ### Random Notes
-- Uses Sumokoin v0.2.0
 - Based on the awesome xmrwallet
 - Currently only android32 (runs on 64-bit as well)
 - Syncing can be slow
 - Screen stays on until first sync is complete
-- Wallets are created directly in the "sumo_wallet" folder.
+- Wallets are created directly in the "ombre_wallet" folder.

-### TODO
- - Add SSL support to the next Sumokoin release
+- Enforces SSL on all connections.

 ### HOW TO BUILD
 If you want to build them yourself (recommended) check out [the instructions](doc/BUILDING-external-libs.md)